Dominosam/m-core-api/MoverCandidateTest/ReadMe.md

-# Mover Candidate Test
+# M Candidate Test

 ## Introduktion

 Dear candidate.

-Welcome to the Mover Candidate Test.
+Welcome to the M Candidate Test.
 Please use you preferred way of working, and show us what you can :)

 Enjoy!